kitnil/awesome/README.md

 ## Others

+- [awesome-wayland](https://github.com/natpen/awesome-wayland) - A curated list of Wayland code and resources.
 - [dl-visuals](https://github.com/dvgodoy/dl-visuals) - Over 200 figures and diagrams of the most popular deep learning architectures and layers FREE TO USE in your blog posts, slides, presentations, or papers.
 - [CogView](https://github.com/THUDM/CogView) - Text-to-Image generation
 - [alacritty-theme](https://github.com/eendroroy/alacritty-theme) - Collection of Alacritty color schemes